mmvest/cursed_labels/README.md

 ## How to Use

 The macro sits inside of a single header, `cursed_label.h`.
-Simple include that header in whatever project you want to use the labels in.
+Simply include that header in whatever project you want to use the labels in.
 Wherever you would normally create a label, you instead will use the macro as follows:
 ```C++
 int main()
 {